 After spending a memorable night in the funky town of Paia in Maui, it was sadly time to leave.
 I will miss you Mopsey Kalua Pork Pizza and Sandy Beach Coconut gelato.
 But, on the flip side of the coin we were departing to drive the Road to Hana.

 The Road to Hana is a picturesque, curvy road along Maui’s northeastern shore.
-It is loaded with hundreds of hairpin turns, waterfalls, bamboo and beauty.

 Most travelers will take the 53 mile road to the town of Hana, then turn around and head back the same route they came.
-But, our adventurous plan was to do the continuous loop.
+But, our adventurous travel plan was to do the continuous loop.
 All in one day.
 Even the unpaved, bumpy part of the road with the zigzagging turns that the tour books warn you about.

 17 Road to Hana Stops